cdrajb/OctopusGraphQL/README.md

 octo_account.py uses the Octopus API (not GraphQL) to report your account details

-For octo_account.py and IOG_check_rates.py - create a subfolder called include, and in that subfolder create a file called creds.py, with definitions as defined in creds_sample.py
+For octo_account.py and IOG_check_rates.py - create a subfolder called include, and in that subfolder create a file called creds.py, with definitions as in creds_sample.py